-Key camera settings for product photography show beginner photographers the basic DSLR camera functions you need to master to take great photos of your crafts.
+Key camera settings for product photography: Here are the basic DSLR camera functions beginner photographers need to master to take great photos of your crafts.

 Picking up a DSLR camera for the first time can be pretty intimidating.

 The camera is crammed with settings you need to adjust, and if you're a beginner photographer, trying to choose the right settings for the situation can be completely baffling.

 Luckily, you don't need to master every feature on your DSLR camera to start taking great product photos.

 To begin, you can focus on learning how to use a few key features on your camera.
 Here are the essential camera settings for product photography we'll cover to get you ready to start practicing craft photography:

 I'll explain what each camera function controls, how it impacts your product photography, and how to choose the right settings.

 I won't provide detailed explanations about how to adjust each of these camera settings for product photography.

 Every camera is a little bit different.
 What I do to adjust my camera's settings will be different from what you'll need to do to adjust your camera's settings.